Imagine if the PGA Tour players, frustrated with the depth of the pot bunkers at Royal Birkdale, complained.

 Imagine the next day you see the R&A bring in truckloads of dirt to fill them in.

 I love major Championships.
 I love the challenge for the players.
 I love the drama.
 There wasn’t much drama this weekend.
 Why?
-A number of factors.
+Some factors.

 - 60 yard wide fairways.